10-OASIS-01/LLM4IndustrialAutomation/new.md

 - **Fine-Tuning Language Models Using Formal Methods**: A new approach for fine-tuning LLMs in critical applications like autonomous driving, this paper demonstrates how formal verification can be used to ensure LLM-driven systems meet stringent performance and safety requirements.

+### **5. Advances in Efficiency and Scalability of LLMs for Autonomous Decision-Making**

+This section focuses on recent developments aimed at improving the efficiency, scalability, and practical applicability of LLMs in real-world decision-making, particularly in environments with complex and dynamic histories.
+These studies explore novel techniques for optimizing the use of LLMs in autonomous systems, enabling more effective learning, fewer training samples, and better real-time performance in long-horizon tasks.

+- **Diff History for Neural Language Agents**: This paper introduces "diff history," a novel technique to enhance the performance of LLM-based controllers in complex environments.
+By applying the Unix `diff` command to the interaction histories, this method abstracts redundant information and focuses the model on the essential changes in the environment.
+The approach significantly reduces the number of training examples needed while improving the efficiency of low-sample instruction tuning.
+It achieves state-of-the-art performance on the challenging NetHack environment with 1800x fewer training examples than previous methods, demonstrating how diff history can scale and improve LLM performance in dynamic and long-horizon tasks.
+[Link to code and data available here].

 ---

 ### **Conclusion and Future Research Directions**